Art Deco wedding dress

 silk satin and lace wedding dress with waterfall sash

 The wide satin sash wrapped twice around Katherine’s waist before draping in a waterfall to one side.
-The edges were weighted with exquisite metallic lace appliqu?.
+The edges were weighted with exquisite metallic lace applique.

 The amazing bustle train was removable, though in then end Katherine loved it too much to take it off on the day!
 She could have unfastened the buttons and loops hidden under the sash leaving just the dress beneath to have a simpler look.
-The bustle was made to look like ‘something found in grandma’s attic’ – clouds of ivory tulle with waterfalls of torn-edge silk chiffon in palest pink, cream, grey and mint.
-Lace left over from making the back bodice was tucked in and brought the bustle together with the rest of the dress, despite disparate design inspirations!
-More of the metallic beaded edging trimmed the top of the bustle, on the two ‘bow loops’ padded out to be really ‘bustley’ for the luxurious look Katherine craved.
+I made the bustle to look like ‘something found in grandma’s attic’ – clouds of ivory tulle with waterfalls of torn-edge silk chiffon in palest pink, cream, grey and mint.
+I used lace left over from making the back bodice tucked into places between the tulle.
+This brought the bustle together with the rest of the dress, despite disparate design inspirations!
+I timmed more of the metallic beaded edging along the top of the bustle and onto the two ‘bow loops’, which I padded out to be really ‘bustley’ for the luxurious look Katherine craved.

 ceilidh wedding dress dance groovy bride

-Never let it be said a dress has to get in the way of dancing!
+I make sure it will never be said that I let one of my dresses get in the way of dancing!

 original design sketch by Felicity Westmacott